cartdotcom-cloudoperations/checkov-policies/README.md

 ## Config File

 A configuration file outlining the specifics of the Checkov configuration used in our module pipelines can be found at `./config.yaml`.
+Currently, it just contains the policies we wish to skip for our resources.
+Note that each policy skip has a comment after it that indicates why the policy was skipped.